David-projects/python-miles_to_km/README.md

 # python-miles_to_km
-Miles to KN to learn GUI display
+Miles to Km to learn GUI display